 Low Piercing Flight

-While many amateur golfers need a high launch to help achieve maximum yardage, more advanced golfers, who play multi-piece balls, want a controllable lower launch.
+While many amateur golfers require a high launch to achieve maximum yardage, more advanced golfers, who play multi-piece balls, prefer a controllable lower launch.

 Softer Feel

-A softer feel on low spin golf balls helps provide the response that most players look for in their balls.
-They tend to offer exceptional greenside control and minimize sidespin after leaving the face of the club.
+A softer feel on a low spin ball helps provide the response that most players look for in their balls.
+They tend to offer exceptional greenside control and minimize sidespin after the golf ball leaves the face of the club.

 Around the greens, a soft feel helps with increased backspin for shorter birdies and par putts.